William Atticus Parker

 William Atticus Parker (born January 7, 2004) is an American filmmaker and actor.

 Career

 Parker made his feature directorial debut with Forty Winks (2022), which stars Susan Sarandon and John Turturro.

 He then made his second feature film, Atrabilious (2023), which stars Alec Baldwin, Whoopi Goldberg and Jeffrey Wright.

+In his senior year at Bennington College, he put up a production of Midsummer, an adaptation of William Shakespeare's A Midsummer Night’s Dream.

-His third directorial effort, The Auction, is announced for 2025.
+His third directorial effort, The Auction, is currently in pre-production.

 Personal life

 Parker is the son of Mary-Louise Parker and Billy Crudup.
 Shortly before Parker's birth, Crudup left Mary-Louise for actress Claire Danes.
 Parker's stepmother is Naomi Watts.